 The City Council is seeking someone to work with it as a partner.
-The ideal candidate will understand the Council makes policy and it is the manager's responsibility to carry out Council direction.
 The individual will be a leader and someone who is intelligent, outgoing, fair, organized, and progressive - someone with common sense and a can do attitude, someone who is visionary, yet practical, and someone who is a realistic risk taker.
-She/he will be expected and engage the community, to be a cheerleader for the City and work diligently as an ambassador to the world.
+She/he will be expected to engage the community and work diligently as an ambassador to it and to the world.
 Yakima has a wonderful story to tell and the Council wants its next manager to be passionately positive about telling that story.
 The ideal candidate will have strong analytical skills, take a hard look at City operations and challenge entrenched processes.
 He/She will be politically savvy but not politically involved.
 The manager will have outstanding interpersonal and communication skills while being open and approachable.
 She/he will be someone who works with the Council, the community, local businesses, and residents to find solutions to problems.
 Customer service will not be just a catch phrase but rather, along with integrity, be a core principle.
 The best candidate will be respectful of the City's managers and staff, delegate and encourage an environment where creativity will flourish, and will expect results and accountability.
 The manager will believe in transparency and open government.
 Other important characteristics are experience managing in lean times, experience working with the media, and the ability to anticipate and resolve issues before they become problems.